-The McDonald College is a Preparatory to Year 12 school catering in particular for children who are gifted in performance, whether in one or more of the performing arts or in sport.
+The McDonald College is an Infants to Year 12 school catering in particular for children who are gifted in performance, whether in one or more of the performing arts or in sport and wish to integrate their passion for performance with a rigorous academic education.
 The College takes girl boarders from Year 7 - 12.
 Children attending the school must commit to a regimen of one and a half hours (primary) or two hours (secondary) training daily in their area of specialty.
-Pre-Kindergarten and Infants children commit to three hours of general performing arts regimen per week.
+Infants children commit to three hours of general performing arts regimen per week.
 Subject to these constraints arising from the College's unique special studies programme, the College is open to accept boys and girls of all races and creeds.
 While the College does not suit all children, there is no reason in principle that children with disabilities cannot be eligible to enrol.
 Indeed, the College has since its inception enrolled a number of students with disabilities.